Eisenhart--Duval lift for minisuperspace quantum cosmology: Minisuperspace extended by the Eisenhart-Duval lift and geometry of the WDW equation

-For a nonzero value of $\xi$, the WDW equation may become different form the conventional one, since the contribution from the curvature term ${\cal R}$ is added in general. \footnote{Note that the curvature term ${\cal R}$ becomes small if $K\approx 0$ and the slow roll parameters \cite{PDG} of the potential are small (i.e., $\left(\frac{V'}{V}\right)^2\ll 1$ and $\frac{V''}{V}\ll 1$) as an inflaton potential.} The ``nice'' value for $\xi$ has been discussed for quite long time in the study field of quantum field theory in curved spacetime \cite{Parker,BP}.
-It might depend on the functional measure in path integral and we feel that ambiguity is also left despite numerous discussions with interpretation of the WDW wave function.
-Incidentally, the continuum limit of the d'Alembertian acting on scalar fields in causal set theory predicts the other value of scalar curvature coupling \cite{BD,DG,Glaser,Belenchia,BBD}.
-There are still many issues to be investigated on the coupling $\xi$ in quantum cosmology in detail.
-Anyway, the correction term of the WDW equation due to ${\cal R}$ itself needs to be examined more carefully for its properties, which is an important topic for the future.
+For a nonzero value of $\xi$, the WDW equation may become a different form the conventional one since the contribution from the curvature term ${\cal R}$ is added in general. \footnote{Note that the curvature term ${\cal R}$ becomes small if $K\approx 0$ and the slow-roll parameters \cite{PDG} of the potential are small (i.e., $\left(\frac{V'}{V}\right)^2\ll 1$ and $\frac{V''}{V}\ll 1$) as an inflaton potential.} The ``nice'' value for $\xi$ has been discussed for quite a long time in the field of quantum field theory in curved spacetime \cite{Parker,BP}.
+The value might depend on the functional measure in the path integral on manifolds \cite{Laetsch} and we feel that ambiguity is also left despite numerous discussions with interpretation of the WDW wave function.
+Incidentally, the continuum limit of the d'Alembertian acting on scalar fields in causal set theory predicts the other value of the scalar curvature coupling \cite{BD,DG,Glaser,Belenchia,BBD}.
+It is also known that in the stochastic quantization of geodesics, a coupling term of a scalar field and the scalar curvature emerges regardless of the presence or absence of conformal symmetry \cite{Kuipers1,Kuipers2}.
+There must still be many issues to be investigated on the coupling $\xi$ even in quantum cosmology in detail.
+The correction term of the WDW equation due to ${\cal R}$ itself needs to be examined more carefully for its properties, which is an important topic for the future.

-There exists an interesting class of extended minisuperspace models of which scalar curvature ${\cal R}$ vanishes.
+There exists an interesting class of extended minisuperspace models for which the scalar curvature ${\cal R}$ vanishes.
 In such models, the extended WDW equation (\ref{scon}) with the constraint (\ref{P}) coincides with the conventional one, regardless of the value of $\xi$ (in the case of the present gauge choice).
-In the present Einstein-minimally-coupled-scalar system, ${\cal R}=0$ is satisfied in the following two cases: 1) $V(\phi)\equiv 0$, i.e., free scalar case, and 2) $K=0$ and $V(\phi)=V_0 \exp(\lambda\phi)$, where $V_0$ and $\lambda$ are constants, i.e., the case with a Liouville-type potential in a flat Universe.
-It is interesting to point out that the WDW equation in each model is known to be analytically solvable \cite{HP2,Kiefer0,Kiefer2,ALNW}.
+In the present Einstein minimally-coupled scalar system, ${\cal R}=0$ is satisfied in the following two cases: 1) $V(\phi)\equiv 0$, i.e., free scalar case, and 2) $K=0$ and $V(\phi)=V_0 \exp(\lambda\phi)$, where $V_0$ and $\lambda$ are constants, i.e., the case with a Liouville-type potential in a flat universe.
+It is interesting to point out that the WDW equation in each model is known to be analytically solvable \cite{HP2,Kiefer0,Kiefer2,ALNW}. \footnote{The author of Ref.~\cite{Paliathanasis} solved the WDW equation for the case of exponential scalar field with the dust matter.}

 \if0 For the system with a conformally coupled scalar field (without potential) described by the following actions,